-- (1) After consulting with the supervisor, students must submit a research proposal for a doctoral dissertation to Kyoumu by the specified deadline mentioned below. - (2) Submission deadlines for research proposal - 3D/5D program: Within one year of enrollment in the doctoral program. - SD program: Within six months of enrollment in the doctoral program.
+- (1) After consulting with the supervisor, students must submit a research proposal for a doctoral dissertation to Kyoumu by the specified deadline mentioned below. - (2) Submission deadlines for research proposal

+Within one year of enrollment in the doctoral program.

 The above submission deadlines do not apply to students who have extended study period for completion, but it is recommended they submit a research proposal as early as possible to make sure of completion within the designated period.